knightlab-analyses/mycobiome/README.md

 - `15R-ML-WIS-samples.R` → This script performs the remaining machine learning analyses on WIS data that were not covered in `06R-Perform-machine-learning-on-Weizmann-data.R`.
 - `16R-Addressing-remaining-reviewer-comments.R` → This script performs several analyses to respond to reviewer requests.

+### Qiime alpha and beta diversity analyses:

+The Qiime-based analyses, including input data and script, are found under the `/Qiime_data_and_scripts_resubmission_version` subfolder.
+The `CLI` commands run are listed under `/Qiime_data_and_scripts_resubmission_version/qiime2_mycobiome_tcga_analyses_resubmission_version.ipynb`.

+### MMvec fungal-bacterial-immune co-occurrence analyses:

+The MMvec-based analyses, including input data and scripts, are found under the `/MMvec-cooccurrence-analyses-resubmission` subfolder.
+A separate `Readme.md` file is listed within that subdirectory explaining its contents.

 ## Docker host depletion pipeline (`/Docker_host_depletion_pipeline`)

+For these analyses, we re-aligned all non-human reads against a uniform reference genome (GRCh38+PhiX).
+Due to the large amount of data being reprocessed, the host-depletion pipeline was optimized for speed.
+For others to use, we have packaged the host depletion steps into a Docker container, described below.

 The following files are listed in this subdirectory:
 1. `Dockerfile` —> This text file is used to build the Docker container on your computer (instructions are below)